DivadNojnarg/CaPO4Sim/README.md

 - left sidebar is dedicated to menu
 - modals can now be hidden (via a switch)
 - userMenu in the header which displays the physiological state of the organism (sick, healthy, ...).
-It reacts to case studies...
+It reacts to case studies... (sometimes does not want to open, need to fix it)
 - improve the navigation in the main network: can filter what to display or not
 - change node size/arrow width
-- the graph scales automatically (use visEvent with beforeDrawing and scale = 0.6) when some components are added or removed
+- the graph scales automatically (use visEvent with beforeDrawing and scale = 0.6) which prevents it from being generated outside the window... when some components are added or removed
 - update the help section with new elements (mainly in the right sidebar): still have a problem with the userMenu that is altered by the help.